CSSCorp/openstack-automation/README.md

 Packages, Services, Config files and Repositories
 =================================================
-The 'pillar_root' sub directory contains a <distro>.sls file that contains package names, service names, and config file paths for each of OpenStack's component.
+The 'pillar_root' sub directory contains a [DISTRO].sls file that contains package names, service names, and config file paths for each of OpenStack's component.
 This file is supposed to be replicated for all the distros that you plan to use on your minions.

-The <distro>_repo.sls that has repository details specific to each distro that house the OpenStack packages.
+The [DISTRO]_repo.sls that has repository details specific to each distro that house the OpenStack packages.
 The parameters defined in the file should be the ones that are accepted by saltstack's pkgrepo module.

 Contributing